rclone/rclone/MANUAL.md

       --rc-user string                       User name for authentication.
       --rc-web-fetch-url string              URL to fetch the releases for webgui. (default "https://api.github.com/repos/rclone/rclone-webui-react/releases/latest")
       --rc-web-gui                           Launch WebGUI on localhost
+      --rc-web-gui-force-update              Force update to latest version of web gui --rc-web-gui-no-open-browser           Don't open the browser automatically
       --rc-web-gui-update                    Check and update to latest version of web gui --retries int                          Retry operations this many times if they fail (default 3) --retries-sleep duration               Interval between retrying operations if they fail, e.g 500ms, 60s, 5m.
 (0 to disable)